Get the emotional support you need

 What are support groups?Support groups are confidential meetings of persons diagnosed with Alzheimer's, or their caregivers.
 You can learn more about Alzheimer's disease and related dementias there and meet others going through similar situations.
 Some groups meet monthly, others weekly, and they are free and open to anyone.
-The groups are not run by the Alzheimer's Association, but the Association does provide group leaders with training and support.
-Group leaders are asked to sign confidentiality agreements and conflict of interest forms with the Alzheimer's Association.
+The groups are not run by the Alzheimer's Association, but the Association does provide group facilitators with training and support.
+Group facilitators are asked to sign confidentiality agreements and conflict of interest forms with the Alzheimer's Association.
+(Interested in becoming a support group facilitator yourself?
+Please read about our training program.)

 What types of support groups are there?Caregiver -- Most of our Support Groups are non-specific Caregiver Groups, designed for someone who is caring for a loved one with a diagnosis of dementia near or far.